r-clements/gmpeWebapp/Readme.txt

 To run the app:

+If all files are on your machine already, then do this:

 setwd("path to directory that holds the ui.R, server.R, jp, and sample.csv files")
 library(shiny)
 runApp()

+Or, if you don't have the files on your machine, you can do this:

+library(shiny)
+shiny::runGitHub('gmpeWebapp', 'r-clements')

 ------------------------------------------------------
 ------------------------------------------------------